DukeEnglish/chatllm/index.md

 cover: false
 ---

-I am working at meituan-dianping (美团点评) now.
+I am working on NLP problems now.
 Feel free to contact me via wechat: 547160794.
 I am open to make friends with you. :D

+Also things about education, economy and management are interesting to me too.
 ## Vision
 Enable Humanity